sakithb/media-controls/README.md

 ## What does this extension do?

-Show controls and information of the currently playing media in the panel
+Show controls and information of the currently playing media in the panel.

 ## Features

--   Shows the title and the artist
+- Customize how the extension looks
+- Disable elements you don't want
+- Invoke different actions in many ways through mouse actions
--   Shows the media player icon if possible
+- Basic media controls (play/pause/next/prev)
--   Show controls for the media
+- Other media controls (loop/shuffle)
+- And more...

 ---